SnapXL/SnapX/.github/Progress.md

 - [ ] Add to PortableApps.com
 - [ ] Add to AppImageHub
 - [ ] Add [Jump list](https://github.com/ShareX/ShareX/issues/1106#issuecomment-596048694)
+- [ ] Rework settings.
+Making it fit in with the WinUI style.
+- [ ] Add database viewer as an built in SQLite database viewer that is able to complete operations like mass path replacement ie `C:\Users/Brycen` -> `/home/brycen`
+- [ ] Make CLI UNIX friendly while keeping ShareX's CLI valid.
+The CLI should be able to print its usage and autocomplete.
 - [ ] Port `go-keyring` to C# (Needed for not saving auth creds in plaintext, big no no )
 - [ ] Search for missing files button in main window and locate missing file to allow users to fix broken entries.
 - [x] Bring in XCap library in .NET and other cross-platform screen capture libraries.
 (This will make the port take much longer)